VonaeschLabUNIL/LAB_BIOINFO_SCRIPTS/IN_HUMANS/METAGENOMIC/README.md

 READ ME!

-For all scripts, the paths and number of samples need to be adapted.
+For all scripts, the paths, module version, and number of samples need to be adapted.

 Steps for processing of sequencing data for: cleaning, read-based analysis and MAGs assembly.

            A. Pre-processing and cleaning: A_preprocessing

            B. Read-based analysis (MetaPhlAn4 and HUMAnN3): B_Read_based

            C. MAGs assembly: C_MAGs assembly